 Established in 1859 as a trading station at a bridge over the Truckee River, Reno grew along with the silver mines of nearby Virginia City and the transcontinental railroad that chugged through town.
 Train officials named it in 1868, but gambling—legalized in 1931—put Reno on the map.
 This is still a gambling town, with most of the casinos crowded into five square blocks downtown, but a thriving university scene and outdoor activities also attract visitors.

 Parts of downtown are sketchy, but things are changing.
-Several defunct casinos are being converted into condominiums, and the riverfront is being reconceived.
 Reno now touts family-friendly activities like kayaking on the Truckee, museums, and a downtown climbing wall.
-New shops and excellent restaurants have sprung up outside the hotels.
-With over 300 days of sunshine annually, temperatures year-round in this high-mountain-desert climate are warmer than at Tahoe, though rarely as hot as in Sacramento and the Central Valley, making strolling around town a pleasure.
+With more than 300 days of sunshine annually, temperatures year-round in this high-mountain-desert climate are warmer than at Tahoe, though rarely as hot as in Sacramento and the Central Valley, making strolling around town a pleasure.